Tactix: The Tenant Broker

 610 688 0042

-Glenn Blumenfeld is one of three principals of Tactix.
-Since joining Tactix in 2003, Glenn has managed or co-managed many of the largest and most complex real estate transactions in Philadelphia and the Delaware Valley region including representing the anchor tenants at the only two speculative office towers in Center City Philadelphia in the past 20 years: Cira Centre (Dechert and Woodcock Washburn) and FMC Tower at Cira Centre South (FMC).
-Glenn‘s other clients include West Pharmaceutical Services, NutriSystem, CDI, Safeguard Scientifics, Blank Rome, Klehr Harrison, Franklin Square Capital Partners, Aberdeen Asset Management, and Hamilton Lane.
+Glenn Blumenfeld is one of the principals of Tactix.
+Since joining Tactix in 2003, Glenn has managed or co-managed many of the largest and most complex real estate transactions in the Delaware Valley including representing the anchor tenants at two of the newest skyscrapers in Center City, Cira Centre (Dechert and Woodcock Washburn) and FMC Tower at Cira Centre South (FMC).
+Glenn’s other clients include Macquarie (Delaware Investments), West Pharmaceutical Services, NutriSystem, CDI, Safeguard Scientifics, Blank Rome, Klehr Harrison, Franklin Square Capital Partners, and Hamilton Lane.
 Glenn has also represented many other corporations, law and professional service firms and institutions.

-In addition to being a principal of Tactix, Glenn is the Chief Executive Oﬃcer of Exis, a newly formed, global tenant-only representation firm of which Tactix is a founding member.
-Exis was formed by 18 “tenant only” brokerage firms and initially comprises 20 world markets including eight in the United States and 12 in Europe, Asia and Australia.
+In addition to being a principal of Tactix, Glenn was the founding Chief Executive Officer of Exis, a global tenant-only representation ﬁrm of which Tactix is a founding member.
+Exis currently has offices on four continents including 11 in the United States.

 Wharton School, University of PA, B.S.
 Economics